Ancientshi/AgentSelect/README.md

+## News
+* We have updated the camera-ready paper: `icml2026_AgentSelection_cr.pdf`.

+* We have further cleaned Part III dataset.

+* Additional experimental details and data-processing workflows are provided in the `Other/` folder.

 ## Why AgentSelectBench ✨

 Modern agent ecosystems offer an exploding space of configurations, but existing benchmarks evaluate **components in isolation** (models or tools).
 AgentSelectBench instead supports the end task: